muhazizal/prompt-playground/README.md

 An end-to-end playground for LLM prompting, multimodal experiments (vision, speech, image gen), and a unified Mini Agent that can operate over notes.
 Built with Nuxt 4, Vue 3, Node.js, Express and OpenAI API.

-- CLI demos for tokens, embeddings, and chat prompting
+- Explore tokens, embeddings, and chat via the web UI and API
 - Modular API server (prompt and agent) that proxies to OpenAI with metrics
 - Nuxt web app with a Playground and a Mini Agent, with optional Firestore history